Python3pkg/PrintTable/README.md

-# printtable
-draw the tables in the terminal
+the library can draw the tables in the terminal